Operation to get FileInfos from one or more pillars in a given collection.

 - Minimum timestamp for the latest calculation time of the checksum

 - Maximum timestamp for the latest calculation time of the checksum

 Pillars responding to a GetFileInfos request should adhere to the following:

-- The returned FileInfos should be ordered by their date oldest first.
+- The returned FileInfos should be ordered by their

 - No more than the maximum number of results specified in the request should be delivered.